About AWS

 Serval Configuration

-- Return to the AWS connection modal in Serval.
+- Return to the Connect AWS modal in Serval.